VienDinhCom/practice-makes-perfect/database-orm-prisma/README.md

 I once built a database for a product I was working on—something for English learners.
 Simple, but useful.

 I used Prisma.
-Designed it to store words, their meanings, and example sentences.
+Designed it to store words, their senses, and example sentences.
 Users could create their own lists, picking the words and senses they wanted to practice.
 They could even track their progress with [SuperMemo](https://github.com/VienDinhCom/supermemo) flashcards.

 Although it never became a big product, I learned a lot.
 Now, I’m sharing it—a minimal database version of my product—in hopes that someone else might find it useful or even be inspired to spark a new idea.